ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 * `rds` or `Robj`
 * cell ranger format (`csv` & `mtx`) - split into three files for `_features.csv`, `_matrix.mtx` and cell `_barcodes.csv`

-If analysis files are separated in count matrix/ feature/ barcode, join them into a single process to represent a single cell ranger run.

 **Other repos:**
 It is very common for contributors to upload their processed data into a custom webside that is not an archive.
 In this case, if you are sure there is consent to download and re-distribute data, you should get files locally.